 Games you can play online with groups big and small

 If you run a remote-first or hybrid workplace, or simply work from home and want to connect with friends, planning a game night is a great way to bond during a weeknight.
-Many people have used video conferencing tools, like Zoom and Google Meet, to run their game night.
+For virtual teams, virtual activities are essential for keeping everyone engaged and connected.
+Many people have used video conferencing tools, like Zoom and Google Meet, to run their game nights.
 While these tools are great, there is something even better for hosting fun online games.
 Try using an immersive video chat platform.

 What is immersive video chat?
-They are software products that more realistically mimic the real world virtually.
-Many companies use them to foster connections between team members by creating virtual company offices.
-These video chat products are perfect for organizing fun games to play online.
-Some, like Kumospace, actually have fun free online games built into the immersive video chat product.
+They are software products that realistically mimic the real world in a virtual environment.
+Many companies use them to foster connections between team members by creating virtual offices.
+These video chat platforms are perfect for organizing fun online games.
+Some, like Kumospace, even include free games built directly into the immersive video chat experience.

 Free online games

 Make sure that the online game you play works well for users on mobile devices.
-If you are playing with friends, it's also essential to consider cost, so sticking to free online games is usually the best strategy.
+When choosing a game, it's important to consider group size, as some games are better suited for small groups while others can accommodate larger numbers.
+If you are playing with friends, it’s also essential to consider cost, so sticking to free online games is usually the best strategy.
 Below are 15 fun online games that can be played for FREE.

 The Online Code Names Game